Section 2.8 Calling Functions

 Calling conventions regulate who has to save register contents when.
 Registers that the callee may change at its own discretion are called caller-save because the caller is responsible to save their contents before calling a function.
 Registers that the caller can assume to be unchanged by a call are called callee-save because the callee has to guarantee that when the function returns, these registers have the same contents as when the function was entered.

 For efficiency reasons, callers pass the arguments to called functions in registers.
-In MIPS registers
+In RISC-V registers

 are used for this purpose.
-The result of a function call (i.e. a value that the called function wants to return to the caller) is passed in $v0
+The result of a function call (i.e. a value that the called function wants to return to the caller) is passed in a0

 -- | Always reads zero |